jacobgil/jacobgil.github.io/_posts/2018-01-23-tensor-decompositions-deep-neural-networks.md

 ###  How should we select the ranks for the decomposition ?
 One way would be trying different values and checking the accuracy.
 I played with heuristics like $$ R_3 = S/3 $$ , $$ R_4 = T/3 $$ with good results.
 Ideally this should be automated.
-The authors suggested using [variational Bayesian matrix factoriza- tion (VBMF) (Nakajima et al., 2013)](http://www.jmlr.org/papers/volume14/nakajima13a/nakajima13a.pdf) as a method  for estimating the rank.
+The authors suggested using [variational Bayesian matrix factorization (VBMF) (Nakajima et al., 2013)](http://www.jmlr.org/papers/volume14/nakajima13a/nakajima13a.pdf) as a method  for estimating the rank.

-That's a complicated paper out of the scope of this post, but in a really high level summary what they do is approximate a matrix $$ V_{LxM} $$ as the sum of a lower ranking matrix $$ B_{LxH}A^T_{HxM} $$ and gaussian noise.
+VBMF is complicated and is out of the scope of this post, but in a really high level summary what they do is approximate a matrix $$ V_{LxM} $$ as the sum of a lower ranking matrix $$ B_{LxH}A^T_{HxM} $$ and gaussian noise.
 After A and B are found, H is an upper bound on the rank.

 To use this for tucker decomposition, we can unfold the s and t components of the original to create matrices.
 Then we can estimate $$ R_3 $$ and $$R_4$$ as the rank of the matrices using VBMF.